What is BMW Neue Klasse?

 - To put the iX3’s 200kW 400v speed in perspective, on a 400kW Tesla Supercharger the BMW has been seen charging its 108kWh battery to 75% (so adding 81.5kWh) in 35 mins.
 In the same time my 250kW Tesla Model 3 Highland gets to 80% of its 75kWh battery (so adding 60kWh).
 Many Tesla Superchargers are open to the iX3.
 To see which ones download the Tesla app, add payment details, then use the “charge your other EV”.

-Despite trying quite hard to drive efficiently I was a little disappointed on my test drive in the black demo car.
-In 11c temperatures the best I could eek out was 3.5 miles per kWh for the trip (and 3.7 for a section).
+Originally in 11c temperatures on a variety of roads the best I could eek out in the black dealer test model was 3.5 miles per kWh for the trip (and 3.7 for a section).
 The 91.4 miles covered used 24% of the battery which was equivalent to about 380 miles of 100% range.

-Having had a few days now that my iX3 has arrived I’ve been more impressed.
+My own iX3 has impressed me more.
 On a mix of roads from 70mph motorway to A and B road and London 20mph limit I got an average of 4 miles per kWh over my first 375 miles.
 The car used about 86% of the battery to achieve this which is equivalent to 435 miles for 100% of the battery.

 One secret sauce the iX3 uses that boosts range is the “max range” option in efficiency mode.
 It restricts acceleration a bit, top speed is limited to 60mph and AC is cut.
 That said in mild weather following a line of A road traffic you can’t overtake anyway then there isn’t much of a downside for a big range boost.

-The Arena EV website has got their own estimated range as different speeds and temperatures.
+By comparison the Arena EV website produced their own estimated range as different speeds and temperatures.
 At 15c

 - 40mph gets you.. drumroll..
 556 miles or 5.1 miles per kWh